astralarya/patterns-shell/templates/README.md

 **patterns-shell/templates** - Code generators for shell patterns

-If you wish to use a template, you should source its *.sh file.
+If you wish to use a template, you should source its \*.sh file.

+## autoscreen
+### template-autoscreen
+Usage: **template-autoscreen** [hostname]
+Output code to automatically start a GNU screen
+session without inception.
+Optionally, check whether hostname = HOSTNAME
+before starting.
+  * $1 hostname (useful for clusters where you
+    only want the screen specific gateways)

 ## pgdb
 ### template-db